andry-tino/t-jesonmor/what-is-jeson-mor.md

 ## The rules of the game

 Jeson Mor, which for brevity we will refer to as: _JM_, is played on a 9x9 chessboard.
 Normally a chessboard is 8x8, but this game adds one more column and one more row.
-This is done to allow room for one special house on the board located at the very center of it: `r5:c5` \(row 5 and column 5\); this house is special and has a different color than the other ones \(usually red\).
+This is done to allow room for one special house on the board located at the very center of it: `r5:c5` \(row 5 and column 5\); this house is special and has a different color than the other ones \(usually red\), alternatively, it can be shown with an additional border.

 ### The arrangement